Dijajana/english-for-designers/02-impression/index.md

 ![Screenshot from title slide of presentation.](img/00-title.jpg)

 My name is Diana.
-I went to the high school of building construction and then got a requalification course in graphic design programs.
-Soon after I had a job in the DTP department in the graphic studio, where I worked for one year.
+I went to the high school of building construction for some reason and then got a requalification course in graphic design programs.
+Soon after I had gotten a job in the DTP department in the graphic studio, where I worked for one year.
 There I found my love for graphic design and illustrations and decided to go to university.

 - [View Presentation](presentation.md)